case in sql

-Sometimes we need to show the data of table in different way at runtime.
-In this situation we can use case statement with select query.
+Case statement in sql helps to display customize data in select statement.
+Sometimes we need to display data in different manner, in this situation we can use case statement with select query.

 Suppose we have the following table:-